buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 #### General Resources for Learning Chinese

-This is a doable, if challenging, goal for someone new to Chinese.
+This is an extremely challenging but doable goal for someone new to Chinese.
 If this is you, I recommend the following resources to help learn the basics of the Chinese language:

 {% include content_box.html category="reference" slug="trainchinese" %}
 {% include content_box.html category="reference" slug="chineseskill" %}